 To date our investment into Warm Homes for Otago has exceeded $2 million.
 The project has attracted over $5 million into the Otago region from all funders involved in OCT’s Warm Home programmes.

 Working with local insulation companies Smart Energy Solutions and Technobond, over 2,500 houses in Dunedin and across Otago have been insulated to date.
 Our commitment to Warm Homes will not change in 2018/19, however new funding criteria have come into effect as a result of the 2018 Labour Government Budget.

 In particular focusing on initiatives in the Education, Employment and Training space.
 Youth, Health and Wellbeing is a particularly important Funding for Change priority for the Otago Community Trust.

 Investment in this area literally has the ability to change the lives of our young people.
 Under this Funding for Change priority the Otago Community Trust focuses support on initiatives in Education, Employment and Training.

 For the year ending 31 March we have funded a number of initiatives in the Education, Employment and Training space.
 We are particularly proud to see our investment in Outward Bound scholarships to Otago secondary school students reach over $1 million.

 The Otago Community Trust has supported the region’s cycle ways for many years in recognition that the cycle ways provide employment opportunities and economic benefits to the local communities they serve.

-In May 2016 the Otago Community Trust was delighted to announce it would in principle invest $2 million along with the New Zealand Government ($13m) and the Central Lakes Trust ($11.5m) to create a 536km continuous cycle trail to connect Central Otago’s trail network.
+In October 2018 the Otago Community Trust was delighted to announce it would invest $1.8 million along with the New Zealand Government ($13m) and the Central Lakes Trust ($11.5m) to create a 536km continuous cycle trail to connect Central Otago’s trail network.